Alterdesk/node-messenger-sdk/README.md

 ```

 ## Send a message
-Send a message with or without attachments in to a chat
+Send a message with optional attachments or payload in to a chat
 ```javascript
 // Create a message data instance var messageData = new Messenger.SendMessageData();